 In every state, you can get a DUI for driving while impaired by drugs or alcohol.
-And even if you aren't actually impaired, you can be convicted of a "per se" DUI for operating a vehicle with a blood alcohol concentration (BAC) of .08% or more.
+And even if you aren't technically impaired, you can be convicted of a "per se" DUI for operating a vehicle with a blood alcohol concentration (BAC) of .08% or more.

 The consequences of a DUI are always serious, even for a first offense.
 But the penalties are further enhanced for second-offense DUIs.

-In some states, a second DUI counts as a second offense only if it occurred within a certain period of time of the first offense.
-This period of time is sometimes called the “look-back” period.
-For instance, some states count a DUI as a second offense only if it occurred within ten years (the look-back period) of a first DUI.
-In other states, a DUI counts as a prior offense.
+In some states, such as California, a second DUI counts as a second offense only if it occurred within a certain period of time of the first offense.
+This period is sometimes called the DUI "lookback" period.
+For instance, some states count a DUI as a second offense only if it occurred within 10 years (the lookback period) of a first DUI.
+In these states, a 12-year-old DUI conviction wouldn't count against you as a prior offense.

-DUI laws vary by state, including those for second-offense DUIs.
-See our state-specific articles to learn about the laws for second-offense DUIs in your state.
+You also can read our state-specific articles to learn about the laws for second-offense DUIs in your state.